Manchester Corporation Tramways: Decline and replacement

 In spring 1929 a decision was needed to replace the track on the circular 53 route.
 Because the tracks passed beneath a number of low bridges, running double-deck trams had been impossible.
 In order to increase capacity, it would have been necessary to increase the bridge height and that was seen as prohibitively expensive so the decision was taken by the new general manager Mr. Stuart Pilcher, to replace the trams with motorbuses between Stretford Road and Cheetham Hill.
-The effect was to increase passenger numbers by 11 percent and the route became profitable to operate; thus commencing the start of tramway abandonment.
+The effect was to increase passenger numbers by 11 per cent and the route became profitable to operate; thus commencing the start of tramway abandonment.
 In recognition of the growing importance of bus services, Pilcher managed to get the company name changed to Manchester Corporation Transport this year.

 Elsewhere profits were being made on Express bus services, 27 in all, many running on the same routes as trams.
 In the early 1930s, tramcar revenue was lower than operating costs on some services and yet more replacement work was due and more buses were introduced.
-The City Council decided to abandon plans to extend the tramway to the new and rapidly expanding large council housing estate of Wythenshawe and to withdraw the trolley boys.
+The city council decided to abandon plans to extend the tramway to the new and rapidly expanding large council housing estate of Wythenshawe and to withdraw the trolley boys.
 No more new trams were ordered.
 Pilcher organised the UK's first major conversion of an intensively used tram route to buses in the United Kingdom when on 6 April 1930 the service from Cheetham Hill to Stretford Road was abandoned to the motorbus.
 Manchester's bus fleet then numbered over 100, and with lower overheads and profits increasing after conversion, Pilcher was seen as the man who persuaded some cynics that trams were outdated for British cities and that buses were the future.
 Thirty years after their initial opening, the old tram routes were showing the need for capital expenditure on new infrastructure – Pilcher used this as one of the main reasons to push ahead with conversion to buses.